Rohan0497/PII_Classification/Readme.md

     ```

     ```bash
-    modelpath = ./ouput_dir/model/best_model  .
-Use this path if you are using model from google drive link
+    modelpath = ./ouput_dir/model/best_model   #Use this path if you are using model from google drive link
     ```

 After you run the inference.py file, it will save an inference_results.csv in the output directory you specified.